rust-bitcoin/bip324/protocol/README.md

 The library is designed with a bare `no_std` and "Sans I/O" interface to keep it as agnostic as possible to application runtimes, but higher level interfaces are exposed for ease of use.

-The `async` feature includes the high-level `AsyncProcotol` type which helps create and manage an encrypted channel.
+The `futures` feature includes the high-level `AsyncProcotol` type which helps create and manage an encrypted channel.

 The lower-level `Handshake` and `PacketHandler` types can be directly used by applications which require more control.
 The handshake performs the one-and-a-half round trip dance between the peers in order to generate secret materials.
 A successful handshake results in a packet handler which performs the encrypt and decrypt operations for the lifetime of the channel.